icbi-lab/nextNEOpi/README.md

 #### Optional argument:
-**--readsNormal:** 		 reads_{1,2}.fastq or reads_1.fastq; 		 paired-end or single-end reads; FASTA file (can be zipped) **--sampleName**          sample name.
+**--readsNormal:** 		 reads_{1,2}.fastq or reads_1.fastq; 		 paired-end or single-end reads; FASTA file (can be zipped) **--tumorSampleName**          tumor sample name.
 If not specified samples will be named according to the fastq filenames.

-**--sampleName**          sample name.
+**--normalSampleName**          normal sample name.
 If not specified samples will be named according to the fastq filenames.

 ## 3. Output
 The Pipeline creates an ouput directory with the following structure: